Magnesium, Coronary Artery Calcification (and Mood & Muscles)

 Keep in mind that serum magnesium represents only 1% of magnesium stores.
 Magnesium is homeostatically controlled in the serum, and measuring serum magnesium levels is not considered to be all that useful.
 By the time an individual’s serum magnesium reads low, s/he is already likely to be deficient, as the body is then showing an inability to maintain the serum levels.
 Functional medicine, integrative, and other forward looking clinician folks have been measuring magnesium levels within red blood cells (RBC magnesium) for a while now (which many labs now offer), but my new favorite actually measures magnesium levels within tissues-- via kind of a buccal (inner cheek) swab.
 This might be the most accurate way of all.

 For years and years I watched as my father, thinking he was doing something good for himself, downed calcium supplement after calcium supplement.
 He insisted on drinking milk daily (fat free, no less!)-- “for my bones.”
-What neither he nor I really appreciated at the time, though, was that it was really the magnesium (and the vitamin K2, not to mention control of cortisol/Dhea ratios) that he (and we) should have been watching.
+What neither he nor I really appreciated at the time, though, was that it was really the magnesium (and the vitamin K) that he (and we) should have been watching.

 As the food in our supermarkets becomes less and less connected to the earth, and our soils depleted, it is said to be more and more difficult to get adequate magnesium from diet alone-- and that if you could take only one supplement, magnesium is probably #1 or #2 on the list.